Ceasar/Encyclopedia/src/Virtue.rst

 Virtue
 ================================================================================

-**Virtue** is moral excellence.
+**Virtue** (Greek *arete*) is moral excellence.
 A virtue is a positive trait or quality deemed to be morally good.
 The opposite of virtue is vice.

 Plato
 ================================================================================